michaelcukier/EyeMouse/readme.md

 * Build network that accepts two images (left and right eye) and the x,y coordinate of the head w.r.t the screen.
 * Create multi-ouput regression model (at the moment it only predicts the x-location).
 * Do hyperparameters search with `wandb`.
+* (maybe, if things don't work) Turn this into a classification problem, where I predict a part of the screen instead of exact coordinates.